AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Instance families with high clock speeds.md

     -   Allows you to enable or disable Hyper-Threading.

         **Note:** By default, Hyper-Threading is enabled on ECS instances.
-For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).
+For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options/Customize CPU options.md).

 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.
-    -   Supports enhanced SSDs, standard SSDs, and ultra disks.
+    -   Supports ESSDs, standard SSDs, and ultra disks.
     -   Provides high storage I/O performance based on large computing capacity.

         **Note:** For more information about the storage I/O performance of the next-generation enterprise-level instance families, see [Storage I/O performance](/intl.en-US/Block Storage/Performance/Storage I/O performance.md).